praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

    This brings up a field where you enter the CSS selector that identifies the item on your page that should trigger the rule when becomes visible in the browser.

 1. Go back to the home page of We.Retail and scroll down to the New Arrivals section.
-1. Right-click on the space between the "NEW ARRIVALS" title and the items in this section, and select Inspect from the right-click menu.
+1. Right-click on the space between the "NEW ARRIVALS" title and the items in this section, and select **[!UICONTROL Inspect]** from the right-click menu.

    This is near the section you want to be visible.